pluiedev/AnotherTPA/README.md

 # AnotherTPA
 Just a junk re-write of the /tpa command in plugin Essentials.

-for Minecraft version 1.10.2!
-XD
+This branch is for MC 1.8!!!
 LOLOLOLOLOLOLOLOLOLx